 Green Tara is a female Buddha and one of the most known goddesses in the Buddhist world.
 You can find her image in many feng shui adornments — from embroideries to colorful sculptures.
 Why and how is the energy of Green Tara used in feng shui?
 And how is the energy of Green Tara different from Kuan Yin, for example, or from the White Tara?

 Let's start with the essence of Tara energy to help understand the best feng shui use of her symbol.
-Tara has many forms and appears in many colours and differentiations of her energy.
-There is Green Tara and White Tara (most popular forms), then there is also the Red Tara, Black Tara, Yellow Tara and Blue Tara.
-(Notice the colours are the same, with the exception of black, as the colours in the Tibetan Prayer Flags.)
+Tara has many forms and appears in many colors and differentiation of her energy.
+There are Green Tara and White Tara (most popular forms), then there is also the Red Tara, Black Tara, Yellow Tara, and Blue Tara.
+(Notice the colors are the same, with the exception of black, as the colors in the Tibetan Prayer Flags.)

 What specific process (or results) does the Green Tara help accomplish?
-And, since the energy of Tara seems to be colour-coded, can the feng shui of green help you understand her better?
+And, since the energy of Tara seems to be color-coded, can the feng shui of green help you understand her better?

 As green is the universal color of healing, regeneration, and growth — think of nature — the Green Tara embodies the healing energy of release from fear and ignorance.
 Human ignorance comes in many forms — from jealousy to pride — and it is the healing energy of Green Tara that brings awareness and relief from these negative aspects.

 Green is also the color of vibrant energy and activity, which explains one of the aspects associated with Green Tara as the goddess of action.
 She is often depicted with her right leg extended forward, which symbolizes the action aspect — ready to spring/move forward at any moment.

 Another aspect of green color is the freshness and newness of energy, which reflects Green Tara's youthfulness and playfulness.